-We're making some changes to how we supply your water
+We're making a temporary change to how we supply your water

-Your water source will change from week commencing Monday 26th August.
+Your water source will change from week commencing Monday, 14 October.
 You do not need to do anything, and there will be no interruption to your supply.
-Your water will return to your normal supply, will remain safe and continue to meet all the water quality standards.
+Your water will remain safe and continue to meet all water quality standards.